TysonNguyen/IBM-cybersecurity/vault/security.application.md

 Provides the attackers with detailed information about the system to target.

 - Bypasses many reconnaissance steps normally precedes attacks, shortening the time of the attack, and increasing the likelihood that it will find security flaws.
+- Process usually done by a software developer who knows programming and application logic.
+Will be testing internal components of the applications of the application or piece of software, ensuring that specific functions work correctly and within a reasonable time.
+- Tester will have **full** knowledge of the application and its expected behavior and more time consuming than black-box testing.

 ### Black Box Testing

 Does not provide attackers with any information prior to the attack.

 - Simulates an external attacker trying to gain access to information about the business and technical environment before engaging in an attack.
+- The tester acts as a regular user testing the functionality and interaction of the application or piece of software.
+- Significantly increases the amount of time spent during the information gathering and enumeration phase to understand the attack surface of the target.

 ### Gray Box Testing

 Known as partial knowledge tests, are sometimes chosen to balance the advantages and disadvantages of white and black box penetration tests.

+- The most popular testing process for things such as penetration testing.
+- A combination of both black-box and white-box testing.
+- The tester will have some limited knowledge of the internal components of the application or piece of software.
+- Limited knowledge saves times, and is often chosen for extremely-well-hardened attack surfaces.

 ### Source Code Analysis Tools